Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Disabling of Dual-Channel Mode

 Some systems would not enter the flex mode and completely disable the dual-channel mode.
-Now, this depends mainly on the motherboard and CPU what to do.
-But, in this case, there will be no dual-channel memory even though the motherboard has this specification.
-This results in your total memory bandwidth cutting in half.
-Now, the CPU won’t be able to interact with two RAM modules simultaneously.
+Now, this depends mainly on the motherboard and the CPU.
+But in this case, there will be no dual-channel memory even though the motherboard supports it.
+This results in your total memory bandwidth being cut in half.
+Now, the CPU can’t interact with two RAM modules simultaneously.
 It can communicate with anyone at any time.
-This will result in a huge bottleneck to your overall system’s performance.
+This will create a significant bottleneck in your overall system’s performance.
 If you have installed a powerful CPU, the single-channel memory can have a major performance impact on the CPU as well.

 2. Increased latency

-We mainly talked about the reduction of the frequency and the CPU using the frequency of the slowest RAM for all other RAM modules.
-But, the same will happen for the latency as well.
-The memory controller is best when working with single latency numbers.
-The modern CPUs may synchronize these different latencies but this will lead to higher overall frequency and an extra overhead.
-The important frequencies like CAS latency, RAS latency, RAS-to-CAS, etc are generally adjusted to the highest latency numbers.
+We mainly discussed reducing the CPU frequency to the slowest RAM frequency for all other RAM modules.
+The same will happen to the latency as well.
+The memory controller performs best when working with single-latency values.
+Modern CPUs may synchronize these different latencies, but this will lead to a higher overall frequency and additional overhead.
+Critical frequencies, such as CAS latency, RAS latency, RAS-to-CAS, etc., are generally set to the highest latency values.

 4. System instability

-Because the RAM speeds are different, there would also be voltage differences.
-This sometimes results in system instabilities and issues like crashing, freezing, BSOD, and difficulty booting.
-These issues will become more prevalent when you put some extra load on your computer like gaming or multitasking.
+Because the RAM speeds differ, there will also be voltage differences.
+This sometimes results in system instability, including crashes, freezes, BSODs, and difficulty booting.
+These issues will become more prevalent when you put some extra load on your computer, like gaming or multitasking.

 5. Performance bottleneck and waste of money

-This type of RAM setup can be good for some time if you want to upgrade in the future but it is surely not a good idea for the long term.
-You are spending extra money on a RAM stick that will be used as a slower RAM by your system.
+This RAM setup can work for a while if you plan to upgrade in the future, but it is not a good long-term option.
+You are spending extra money on a RAM stick that your system will use as slower RAM.
 This doesn’t make sense unless you have got those RAM sticks for free in a sale.

 6. BIOS/UEFI issues

 First of all, it is possible that your system doesn’t recognize the RAM and you won’t see anything on your screen.
-However, if the system boots up, you can probably end up in BIOS/UEFI fixing the issues which might feel like software issues but are actually caused by the hardware.
-You may have to adjust the RAM frequency, voltage, and latency manually and match them so that they can work together.
-The flex mode that we were talking about may be achieved through UEFI/BIOS but it could be complicated for some users.
+However, if the system boots up, you can probably end up in BIOS/UEFI, fixing the issues that might feel like software issues but are actually caused by the hardware.
+You may have to manually adjust the RAM frequency, voltage, and latency to match them so they work together.
+The flex mode that we were talking about may be achieved through UEFI/BIO,S but it could be complicated for some users.

 Conclusion